Cite this

 What happens if we try to compress data to a size smaller than its information content, or infer the outcome of a random event about which we have incomplete information?
 These questions can be answered by rate-distortion theory.

 Figure 9 provides an example of this.
 We have some source of information, like the equally probable (maximum entropy) four-color marble scenario of Figure 2.
-We’ll take a series of random colors from this source, and pass it into a deterministic compressor function, which will map it to a binary string.
-Next, we pass that binary string into a deterministic decompressor function, which tries to reproduce the original string.
-We want our compressor to map the sequence to the shortest binary string possible (on average).
+A compressor maps a series of random colors to the shortest binary string possible (on average), and a decompressor tries to reproduce the original sequence from that string.
 In lossless compression (Figure 9a), we impose the requirement that the decompressed binary string must match exactly the original sequence.
 In lossy compression (Figure 9b), we’re willing to tolerate some errors upon decompression, which will allow us to discard some of the source information and achieve an even shorter binary encoding.

 There is a trade-off between how much information we discard and how many errors will be present after decompression: the more information we throw away, the shorter a binary encoding we can make, but the more errors we will make upon decompression.
 The rate-distortion curve quantifies this trade-off.
 The rate quantifies the amount of information we have about the source, and distortion quantifies the number and severity of the errors we make.
 The rate-distortion curve applies not just to data compression problems, but to any situation in which we have incomplete information about a random event, such as the imperfect transmission of data.